kafkaesc/kafkaesc/README.md

 ### Start a conversation

 * ***Talk about a project*** • Do you have an idea for a project you want to rubber duck with someone?
 Are you interested in how I implemented one of my projects?
-Lets talk about it.
+Let's talk about it.
 * ***Tell me about your favorite writer*** • I didn't just study computer science in college, I studied English too!
 Tell me about your favorite writer, book, or short story.
 I'd love to hear.
 * ***Send me a pun*** • They are always funny, and mine are always intentional.